THAT MAN: PETER BERLIN

 Produced by Lawrence Helman and Jim Tushinski

 That Man: Peter Berlin had its world premiere at the prestigious Berlin International Film Festival and was an official selection of over 65 film festivals, including the Seattle, Chicago, Palm Springs, Rio, and Durban International Film Festivals.
 In January 2006, the documentary opened theatrically to great acclaim.
 A Special Edition DVD was released by Water Bearer Films.
-In addition, That Man: Peter Berlin is available for streaming on Vimeo On Demand, Amazon Instant, and IndieFlix.
+In addition, That Man: Peter Berlin is available for streaming on Vimeo On Demand and Fandor.

 With his trademark Dutchboy haircut, Tom of Finland physique, and oh-so-tight trousers, Peter Berlin was the poster boy for the hedonistic and sexually-liberated 1970s.
 Jim Tushinski’s fascinating, sexy, and ultimately touching documentary, That Man: Peter Berlin, traces Berlin's story over the past 40 years, from his birth in wartime Germany to his current life in San Francisco, and shows the human being behind the icon.